ironSource/node-generator-nom/README.md

 ### `npm`

-Create `package.json`, `.gitignore`, `cli.js` (optional), install test framework (tape, tap, mocha, grunt, cake, or ava), add `LICENSE` file (MIT, BSD2 or BSD3).
+Create `package.json`, `.gitignore`, install test framework (tape, tap, mocha, grunt, cake, or ava), add `LICENSE` file (MIT, BSD2 or BSD3).
 If a `package.json` already exists, it will be merged, used for default answers and for sort order of the top-level fields.
 At deeper levels, like dependencies, nom behaves like npm and sorts lexicographically.

 ### `git`